isomerpages/cris-precise2024/pages/Speakers.md

 					 <div>
 						 <h3 style="font-weight: bold; color: #6dc7e0; font-size: 24px; margin-bottom: 0">Pharmacogenomics</h3>
 					 </div>
+					 <div style="line-height: 24px" class="text-ellipsis speaker-position">This session aims to explore the relationship between an individual’s genotype and their response to medicines.
+Specific population data and regional implementation practices that have the potential for making better medication and dosing decisions will be presented.</div>
 					 <div style="padding-top: 30px" class="font">
 						 <div class="has-text-centered">
 							 <div style="flex-wrap: wrap" class="row">